 In advanced disease, dementia is severe, and people are confined to bed.
 Full-time assistance or nursing home care is needed.
 Death usually occurs 13 to 15 years after symptoms begin.

 Huntington disease may be difficult to recognize in the early stages because symptoms are subtle.
 The disease may be suspected based on symptoms and a family history.
-Doctors should be told about relatives who have had mental problems or have been diagnosed as having a neurologic disorder (such as Parkinson disease) or a psychiatric disorder (such as schizophrenia) because they may have had Huntington disease that was not diagnosed.
+Doctors should be told about relatives who have had mental problems or have been diagnosed as having a neurologic disorder (such as Parkinson disease Parkinson Disease (PD) Parkinson disease is a slowly progressive degenerative disorder of specific areas of the brain.
+It is characterized by tremor when muscles are at rest (resting tremor), increased muscle tone... read more ) or a psychiatric disorder (such as schizophrenia Schizophrenia Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more ) because they may have had Huntington disease that was not diagnosed.

 Genetic testing is done to confirm the diagnosis.
 Genetic testing and counseling are important for people who have a family history of the disease but no symptoms because people are likely to have children before symptoms appear.
 For such people, genetic counseling should precede genetic testing.
 They are referred to centers that have expertise in dealing with the complex ethical and psychologic issues involved.

 No cure exists for Huntington disease.
-However, certain drugs, including antipsychotic drugs (such as chlorpromazine, haloperidol, risperidone, and olanzapine) may help control the agitation.
+However, certain drugs, including antipsychotic drugs Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more (such as chlorpromazine, haloperidol, risperidone, and olanzapine) may help control the agitation.
 Drugs that reduce the amount of dopamine (such as tetrabenazine, deutetrabenazine, and the antihypertensive reserpine), can help stop (suppress) the abnormal movements..

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

-Genetics Home Reference: What is Huntington disease?
-This web site describes Huntington disease and discusses what causes it and how it is inherited, as well as provides links to its diagnosis and treatment.
+Genetics Home Reference: Huntington disease: This web site describes Huntington disease and discusses what causes it and how it is inherited, as well as provides links to its diagnosis and treatment.